custom-cards/tracker-card/README.md

 ## Installation

-Note: Before you install `tracker-card` you need to complete the installtion steps for [custom_updater](https://github.com/custom-components/custom_updater)
+Note: Before you install `tracker-card` you need to complete the installation steps for [custom_updater](https://github.com/custom-components/custom_updater)

 1. Install the `tracker-card` component by copying `tracker-card.js` to `<config directory>/www/tracker-card.js`